 Butterfly House outreach programs are available year-round to school groups, libraries, and summer camp programs.
-Programs run 1 hour each and can accommodate up to 35 students.
-Up to 3 programs may be scheduled during a single visit.
+Standard programs run 45 minutes each and can accommodate up to 35 students.
+Flexible timing is available with advance notice.
+Please contact us for details.
+Up to three programs may be scheduled during a single visit.
 Please plan to provide a 10-minute break between program sessions.
 A dedicated program space is preferred.
 Outreach program fees run \$150 for the first session and \$50 for additional sessions of the same program held on the same day at the same site.
 (Please note that an additional mileage fee may apply for schools located more than 20 miles from the Butterfly House.)

-- Registration for Fall 2017 programs will open on May 1, 2017.
-Registration for Spring and Summer 2018 programs will be available beginning November 1, 2017.
-All registrations are accepted on a first-come, first-served basis. - Outreach sessions must be booked at least 3 weeks in advance of your intended program date.
+- Registration for Fall 2018 programs will open on May 1, 2018.
+Registration for Spring and Summer 2019 programs will be available beginning November 1, 2018.
+All registrations are accepted on a first-come, first-served basis. - Outreach sessions must be booked at least 2 weeks in advance of your intended program date.
 Dates and times are subject to availability, so registering early is strongly advised.

-You may submit your registration request online at www.butterflyhouse.org/outreach or call (636) 530-0076 ext.
-10 to book your program.
+To book your outreach program online visit butterflyhouse.org/outreach or call (314) 577-0888 ext.2 to book your program.